angular/angular/aio/content/guide/language-service.md

 ### Quick info and navigation

-Navigation allows you to hover to see where components, directives, modules, and so on come from.
+The quick-info feature allows you to hover to see where components, directives, modules, and so on come from.
-You can then click and press F12 to go directly to the definition.
+You can then click "Go to definition" or press F12 to go directly to the definition.

 <figure>
   <img src="generated/images/guide/language-service/language-navigation.gif" alt="navigation">